NuelzHeart/Sales-Performance-Dashboard/README.md

 - Comparisons of purchase types and payment methods

 ## Tools Used
-- Microsoft Excel: Data cleaning, validation, dashboard, and visualization
+- Microsoft Excel: Data cleaning, transformation, visualization, and dashboard creation

 ## Project Insights
 - Sales are driven mainly by core fast-food products such as Burgers, which contribute the highest revenue.
 - London and Lisbon appear to be the strongest-performing cities, indicating higher customer activity and stronger branch performance.